Immigration Psychological Evaluations

 -

-A: Individuals may seek a psychological evaluator for their immigration case alongside a lawyer for several reasons.
+Individuals may seek a psychological evaluator for their immigration case alongside a lawyer for several reasons.
 While lawyers specialize in legal matters, psychological evaluators offer expertise in mental health issues, crucial for cases involving trauma or mental health-related immigration claims.
 These evaluations provide supporting evidence, assess mental status and aid in strategic planning for the legal proceedings.
 My involvement can strengthen the case by offering insights and evidence beyond legal expertise alone.

 A study conducted by Atkinson et al. (2021) found that compared to the national average of 42.4% of people achieving relief through Asylum or other forms of immigration petitions, those with an Immigration Psychological Evaluation (73.7%) reported positive outcomes.